lminh209/Dynamical_Irreducibility_Algorithm/README.md

 I also want to thank Professors Tony Liu and Chassidy Bozeman, whom I took Data Structures and Discrete Math with.
 The coding and proofwriting skills I learned from your classes proved useful in this project!

-Lastly, I want to thank my mentor, Professor Tori Day, for giving me the opportunity to be involved in the project and .
+Lastly, I want to thank my mentor, Professor Tori Day, for your guidance throughout this project.
 I learned a lot from your knowledgeableness, enthusiasm and patience.

 ## Reference